thenodon/fortigate-exporter-discovery/README.md

 # Overview

-The fortigate-exporter-discovery is a Prometheus discovery tool that use a Fortimanager instance to get fortigate's based on an adom.
+The fortigate-exporter-discovery is a Prometheus discovery tool that use a Fortimanager instance to get fortigate's based on adoms.
 It works both for file and http service discovery.

+The tool can also work as an exporter for metrics related to the relation between a Fortimanager and its Fortigate's.
+This is only supported when run in `server` mode.

 The tool work with the [fortigate-exporter](https://github.com/bluecmd/fortigate_exporter).
 > It requires that the following pull request is accepted https://github.com/bluecmd/fortigate_exporter/pull/206 or